bio-boris/livy_build/README.md

 # Summary
+## Older Versions of Spark

-* You can use livy with an older version of scala and spark.
-The packaged version works only with scala 2.11 and comes with jars for 2.11
+* Compatibility: Livy is compatible with older versions of Scala and Spark.
+* Scala Version: The packaged version of Livy works only with Scala 2.11.
+* Provided Jars: Comes with pre-packaged jars for Scala 2.11.

+## Newer Versions of Spark

+* Support: Newer versions of Spark are untested and unsupported by the regular Livy downloads.
+* Build Issues: Compiling Livy for newer versions of Spark often fails in its current state.
+* Workarounds:
-* You can compile for later versions, but python/setup.py is broken and requires a workaround, and is fixed in my fork
+    *You can compile Livy for later versions of Spark and skip tests *The python/setup.py script is broken in the official repository but is fixed in my fork.
-* Newer versions are untested and unsupported it seems.
-Is it abandonware?